swanky-rt/Student-Navigator/assignment-3/README.md

 ### Analysis of Differential Privacy Techniques on Balanced Synthetic Job Data

-*This study investigates the trade-off between privacy and utility in differentially private neural network training for job role classification, leveraging a balanced synthetic dataset and a lightweight two-layer MLP design.*
+*This study investigates the trade-off between privacy and utility in differentially private neural network training for job role classification, leveraging a balanced synthetic dataset and a lightweight two-layer MLP design.* This page contains all the design choices, what each file does, and how to run the code.

 **Team Lead:** Swetha Saseendran
 </div>